 Skiing is the action of travelling over snow or ice with one's feet placed on skis (long narrow pieces of wood or other material).
 There are many different forms of skiing.
 Some skiing events take place on icy mountain slopes and peaks and others take place on level or bumpy runs and trails.
-Skiing events in the Winter Olympics are categorized as Alpine, Nordic or Freestyle.
+The three main types of skiing are Alpine, Nordic and Freestyle.
 Alpine skiing events take place on steep terrain.
 Many people call this "downhill" skiing.
 The boots are attached to the skis with bindings.
 The toe and heel of each boot are firmly fixed to the skis.
 Top downhill skiers can go 100 kilometres per hour or faster.
 Their average speed is similar to a car on a highway.
 Nordic skiing is generally for terrain that is less steep.
 In this type of skiing, the toe is fixed firmly to the ski, but the heel is free.
 The most popular type of Nordic skiing is "cross country".
 Freestyle skiing is a form of acrobatics.
 Skiers show off their skills by doing tricks.

 Nordic skiing has been around for about 5,000 years.
 It likely developed as a method for hunting.
 Skis were carved out of wood.
 In Scandinavia, skiing was a major mode of transportation before it became a sport.
 Alpine skiing required more sophisticated bindings to hold the toes and heels to the skis.
 These were developed in the late 1800's.
 Downhill skiing originated in the European Alps.
 This is where it got its name.
 Nordic skiing became an official Olympic event at the 1928 Winter Games in Switzerland.
 This was the first year the Winter Olympics were recognized by the IOC.
 Alpine skiing was added in 1936.
 Since then many more skiing events have been added to the Olympic program, including the popular sport with one large ski better known as "snowboarding".